Judicious use of antimicrobials

 • The correct procedures for ensuring adequate withholding times.

-- Use of antibiotics for the prevention of disease can only be justified where it can be shown that a particular disease is present on the premises, or is likely to become so, and that strategic antibiotic use will prevent clinical outbreaks of that disease.
+- Use of antibiotics for the prevention of disease can only be justified where it can be shown that a disease is present on the premises, or is likely to become so, and that strategic antibiotic use will prevent clinical outbreaks of that disease and minimise animal welfare concerns.
 This strategy should only be employed in the short term and should be incorporated into or superseded by a preventative disease control programme.
 Prophylactic therapy should not use antibiotics of high importance to human health.